autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 *   Lack of knowledge on how software engineers collaborated in teams (what tools they used, how they used them etc).
 These are the things that demonstrate you’re a professional in an interview in my opinion.

-*   The interview process seemed very daunting, and like most engineers, I suffer from what they call ‘imposter syndrome’.
+*   The interview process seemed very daunting, and like most engineers, I suffer from what they call ‘imposter syndrome".
 So I did not apply to as many places as I should have.

 ### How AUtechjobs(ATJ) happened to him

 Arpan began approaching professionals to review his resume and stumbled upon ATJ by accident.
-He had approached one of the team members contributing to ATJ to review his resume.
+He had approached one of the team members contributing to ATJ to [review his resume](https://autechjobs.ml/blog/tips-to-refine-tech-resume/).
 “I’d read his blog posts many times floating around LinkedIn.
 I had no doubt about his knowledge of the industry and that he was someone that a wannabe developer like me could hope to be.
 When I was approached with a project like ATJ, I said yes straight away because I knew this was an opportunity for rapid growth” he remembers.

 ### Landing a job as a Junior Fullstack developer